RSEToolkit/rse-competencies-toolkit/README.md

 The initial version of this repository was created during a Software Sustainability Institute Collaborations Workshop 2023 Hack Day.

 ## Contributors
 Contributors (in alphabetical order by first name).
-Collectively the "Forge RSE team".
+Collectively the "RSE Competencies Toolkit team".

 - Aleksandra Nenadic
 - Aman Goel